Nisha-d7/WP2_Lab1/README.md

     </div>
   );
 }
-So, to show different text each time, we can pass a prop like this: function HomePage() {
+To show different text each time, we can pass a prop: function HomePage() {
   return (
     <div>